wvhulle/rust-course-ghent/session7/slides.typ

 == Tasks

-A task is a top-level future that may be sent to different worker threads (if necessary).
+A task is a top-level future spawned into the runtime.
+In multi-threaded runtimes, tasks must be `Send + 'static` and may be moved between worker threads by the work-stealing scheduler.

 ```rs